Feinstein blames GOP after Kavanaugh accuser stays mum, admits 'I can't say everything's truthful'

 Feinstein, who has vouched for Ford's credibility, also admitted she could not verify that Ford's allegations were entirely true.

 "I have no say, I'm the lead Democrat. ...
 I think it's really too bad that no one called her, or called her lawyer," Feinstein, D-Calif., told Fox News on Tuesday.
 "My understanding is she got emails.
 This is a woman who has been profoundly impacted by this.
 Now, I can't say everything's truthful.
 I don't know.
 But I do know that you've got to contact her lawyers."

-Republicans have told Fox News they left both emails and voicemails with Ford's attorney and have offered to hold either a public or closed-door session with the California professor, who went public as Kavanaugh's accuser on Sunday after sending an anonymous letter to Feinstein's office in July detailing her accusation that Kavanaugh had sexually assaulted her more than 35 years ago.
-A person close to Ford told The New York Times that the accuser is "effectively in hiding" and has arranged for private security for herself and her family.
+Ford's attorney, Debra Katz, did not respond to Fox News' requests for comment Tuesday.

+Late Tuesday, Ford broke her silence and said the FBI should investigate her accusations before she testifies before the Senate, saying she felt some senators had already pre-judged her case, according to multiple reports.
+The development throws the entire hearing into doubt: Judiciary Committee Chairman Chuck Grassley had threatened to nix the proceeding if Ford refused to participate.

 "I can't say everything's truthful.
 I don't know."

-Judiciary Committee Chairman Chuck Grassley has threatened to nix the Monday hearing into Ford's accusations if she does not respond.
+The letter continues: "We would welcome the opportunity to talk with you and Ranking Member Feinstein to discuss reasonable steps as to how Dr. Ford can cooperate while also taking care of her own health and security."

+Contrary to Feinstein's claim, Republicans had told Fox News they left both emails and voicemails with Ford's attorney and have offered to hold either a public or closed-door session with the California professor, who went public as Kavanaugh's accuser on Sunday after sending an anonymous letter to Feinstein's office in July detailing her accusation that Kavanaugh had sexually assaulted her more than 35 years ago.
+A person close to Ford told The New York Times that the accuser is "effectively in hiding" and has arranged for private security for herself and her family.

-For her part, Feinstein acknowledged Ford's participation would be critical.
+For her part, speaking only hours before Ford suggested she wouldn't attend the hearing, Feinstein acknowledged Ford's participation would be critical.

 "I hope that people will let her be, and I hope that her lawyers will let her come back and straighten this out," Feinstein said as she left her Senate office late Tuesday.
 She also told Fox News that, if Ford doesn't testify, "I can't tell you what impact" there would be on Kavanaugh's confirmation.

-Republican leaders excoriated Feinstein on Monday for revealing the existence of Ford's letter's only last Thursday, after a report describing it was published by The Intercept -- which Senate Majority Leader Mitch McConnell, R-Ky., suggested was the result of a coordinated leak by Senate Democrats.
+Republican leaders excoriated Feinstein on Monday for revealing the existence of Ford's letter only last Thursday, after a report describing it was published by The Intercept -- which Senate Majority Leader Mitch McConnell, R-Ky., suggested was the result of a coordinated leak by Senate Democrats.

 "The Minority withheld even the anonymous allegations for six weeks, only to later decide that they were serious enough to investigate on the eve of the committee vote, after the vetting process had been completed," Grassley, R-Iowa, said in a statement Monday, which also noted that "Dr. Ford deserves to be heard."